BOYS AT GREATER RISK OF HIGH BLOOD PRESSURE

 Study found people would rather pop a pill or sip tea than exercise to treat high blood pressure.
 Survey respondents were more likely to choose a daily cup of tea or a pill over exercise to 'treat' high blood pressure in an imaginary scenario, but many didn't think the interventions were worth the benefits.
 When the perceived gain of treating hypertension was higher -- one or five extra years of life versus one extra month, for example -- survey respondents were more likely to say they would.
 Source 3z.

-We break from High Blood Pressure to share caption from old times:
+We break from High Blood Pressure to share correct from old times:

-Today is: 23rd July (GMT), in history on the 23rd of July, 1861 AD the following birth happened:
+Today is: 18th October (GMT), in history on the 18th of October, 1980 AD the following event happened: